openphase/ruby-baseball/README.md

 ruby-baseball
 =============

-A series of programs for the rookie league  Ruby, all with an obvious baseball theme
+A series of programs for the rookie league Ruby players all to theme of the 'Great American' pastime.